anagha-google/ray-labs/README.md

 # Scalable Machine Learning with Ray on Vertex AI

 This repository has minimum viable samples of distributed machine learning with Ray on Vertex AI including integration with relevant Google Cloud services.
+It is meant to be an easy read to demystify Ray on Vertex AI, and for those partial to trying the product, this repo provides quickstart samples.

 ## 1. About Ray